harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 - This workaround works because consteval functions require constant expressions arguments.
 Therefore, if the return value of a constexpr function is used as an argument to a consteval function, the constexpr function must be evaluated at compile-time.
-- Note that while it may seem like inefficient to set up a consteval function that simply returns a value that it's given, it doesn't matter because the entire call to the consteval function willy simply be replaced with the calculated erturn value.
+- Note that while it may seem like inefficient to set up a consteval function that simply returns a value that it's given, it doesn't matter because the entire call to the consteval function willy simply be replaced with the calculated return value.
--
+- `auto` return type allows a function to work with any type of value.
+This will be covered more later on.

+>[!important] Constexpr/consteval functions can use non-const local variables.